OpenTTD-China-Set/china-set-stations/README.md

 ## Building

-You should have a `bash` environment, which should come with `git` on if you are using Windows. **Please do not use Windows Powershell or Command Prompt to build the grf.**
+You should have a `bash` environment, which should come with `git` if you are using Windows. **Please do not use Windows Powershell or Command Prompt to build the grf.**

 The following subjects are required to build the grf: